shreeyasharma1804/notes/kubernetes/OtherObjects.md

 - Approach2: Use ESO, which updates the k8s secret and all pods mountiung the secret as a file get the renewed cert at kubelet sync interval.
 In both these approaches, the application should handle the file data update, maybe through inotify and update it's in memory cache.

+- Approach3:
+    - Vault with a webhook(The secret should be configured with a namepsace) that calls an endpoint on the cluster.
+    - The API updates the k8s secret.
+    - The secret update in the vault is acknowledged only after the k8s secret is updated.

 #### External Secrets operators

 SecretStore: Define how to connect to the secret store with authentication